keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

 The [Basic annotations](../../../implementing/integrate/#basic-annotations)
-page gives instructions for applying the annotations or labels that identify the pods that KLT should manage.
+page gives instructions for applying the annotations or labels that identify the pods that Keptn should manage.

 Three `keptn.sh` and three `app.kubernetes.io` keys are recognized.
 They are equivalent; you can use either of them